lukpwh330/PYRandomSentenseGenerator/README.md

 ```

 ## The `ExampleData` Class
 The `ExampleData` class provides example data for the `MChain` class.
 This class takes the argument of the filename.
 When pyarkovchain is installed, it comes with sample "training data".
 The name of this data must be provided.
+You may put your own data into the `pyarkovchain/example_data` folder and references the data shoudl be saved into a `.txt` file.
+To reference take of the `.txt` extension.
+For example, if you have a file `hello_world.txt`, just provide `"hello_world"`.

 ``` python
 import pyarkovchain as pc